cmcaine/habits/readme.md

  1. Have in-app incentives increased use of public transport?
  1. What is the decay rate of the effectiveness of an intervention?
  1. Can we assess the value for money of an existing or in-progress scheme?

+## Development status

+This tool is not under active development and is more likely to be re-written than significantly expanded.
+Do get in touch if you have a use for this kind of thing, though.

 ## Development notes